codepath/prisma-express-setup/README.md

 2. A `shelterdb` **database** owned by `app_user`.
 3. A **connection URL** that assumes the above, and also that your Postgres server is running on `localhost` on port `5432`.

-**If you wish to use different names, password or port number, you will need to adapt the following instructions.**
+**If you wish to use different names, password or port number, you will need to adapt the following instructions,** as well as the `psql` script inside your `package.json` file.

 ### Instructions